Microsoft

 I worked with another designer for the Cloud update part of this project.
 As a lead, I set direction, strategy, worked closely with a more junior designer to create the final designs.

 Another challenge has been that a total of 6 designers have been responsible for work inside Apps Admin Center, and most have touched Cloud updates.
-This introduced challenges with both visual and interaction coherence.
-Fortunately, we use a design system with guidance maintained by a separate team.
-Additionally, I provided guidance and feedback during weekly design reviews.

 Visibility into environment

-Figuring out how to display the admin’s environment was a lot of work, and their mental models differ than how we treat the features on an individual level.
+Admin’s mental models differ than how we treat the features on an individual level.
 While we treat functionality on a channel by channel basis, admins think about their environment holistically – requiring an IA that supports this.

 The tools for confident automation